chrisacciai/liquid-rescaling-algorithm/README.md

 # liquid-rescaling-algorithm
-Subquadratic alogrithm to find least weight seam through image and image (PNG, JPEG, etc.) in order to scale the image without causing distortions.
+Subquadratic alogrithm to find least weight seam through an image (PNG, JPEG, etc.) in order to scale the image without causing distortions.